Modeling and benchmarking quantum optical neurons for efficient neural computation: Abstract

 \section{Abstract}

 Quantum optical neurons (QONs) are emerging as promising computational units that leverage photonic interference to perform neural operations in an energy-efficient and physically grounded manner.
 Building on recent theoretical proposals, we introduce a family of QON architectures based on Hong–Ou–Mandel (HOM) and Mach–Zehnder (MZ) interferometers, incorporating different photon modulation strategies—phase, amplitude, and intensity.
-These physical setups yield distinct pre-activation functions, which we implement as fully differentiable modules in software.
+These physical setups yield distinct pre-activation functions, which we implement as fully differentiable software modules.
 We evaluate these QONs both in isolation and as building blocks of multilayer networks, training them on binary and multiclass image classification tasks using the MNIST and FashionMNIST datasets.
-Our experiments show that two configurations—HOM-based amplitude modulation and MZ-based phase-shifted modulation—achieve performance comparable to that of classical neurons in several settings, and in some cases exhibit faster or more stable convergence.
-In contrast, intensity-based encodings display greater sensitivity to distributional shifts and training instabilities.
+Each experiment is repeated over five independent runs and assessed under both ideal and non-ideal conditions to measure accuracy, convergence, and robustness.
+Across settings, MZ-based neurons exhibit consistently stable behavior—including under noise—while HOM amplitude modulation performs competitively in deeper architectures, in several cases approaching classical performance.
+In contrast, phase- and intensity-modulated HOM-based variants show reduced stability and greater sensitivity to perturbations.
 These results highlight the potential of QONs as efficient and scalable components for future quantum-inspired neural architectures and hybrid photonic–electronic systems.
+The code is publicly available at \url{https://github.com/gvessio/quantum-optical-neurons}.